jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Added a lot of performance related improvements
 - Improvement: Full stacktraces can be included in insert operation errors
 - Improvement: Added failed lines counter to CLI import operation
-- Improvement: The GeoJSON importet skips lines with an invalid dimension
+- Improvement: The GeoJSON importer skips lines with an invalid dimension
+- Improvement: Bloomfilter in memtables is replaced by a key index (closes #110)
 - Bugfix: Fixed data redistribution
 - Bugfix: Prevent exceptions during compactifications on shutdown
 - Bugfix: Handle null tuples during compact